horstjens/internationalopenmagazine/content/blog/2015-10-29-lucyderek.md

 <div style="float:right; padding:5px; margin:5px;"><a rel="nofollow" href="http://www.amazon.de/gp/product/1119014875/ref=as_li_tl?ie=UTF8&camp=1638&creative=19454&creativeASIN=1119014875&linkCode=as2&tag=spielendprogr-21"><img border="0" src="http://ws-eu.amazon-adsystem.com/widgets/q?_encoding=UTF8&ASIN=1119014875&Format=_SL250_&ID=AsinImage&MarketPlace=DE&ServiceVersion=20070822&WS=1&tag=spielendprogr-21" ></a><img src="http://ir-de.amazon-adsystem.com/e/ir?t=spielendprogr-21&l=as2&o=3&a=1119014875" width="1" height="1" border="0" alt="amazon" style="border:none !important; margin:0px !important;" /><br><small>image rights: Amazon Partner program</small></div>

   * Lucy (L): Why did you write the book?
-  * Derek (D): The publishers, [John Wiley &amp; sons](https://en.wikipedia.org/wiki/John_Wiley_%26_Sons), came to me and said [that] they are looking for sombody who had a lot of experience teaching [Scratch](http://scratch.mit.edu) to write a book about *Scratch for kids* in the *[for dummies](https://en.wikipedia.org/wiki/For_Dummies)* series.
-And since i did'nt had a job at the time i said: "Sure, i can do that".
-And i really was hoping that i can teach some of my favorites tricks, and teaching Scratch more for design rather than just coding.
-So i was really happy to do that.
+  * Derek (D): The publishers, [John Wiley &amp; sons](https://en.wikipedia.org/wiki/John_Wiley_%26_Sons), came to me and asked me, because they were looking for somebody who has a lot of experience in teaching [Scratch](http://scratch.mit.edu) to write a book about *Scratch for kids* in the *[for dummies](https://en.wikipedia.org/wiki/For_Dummies)* series.
+Since I didn't have a job at that time I said: "Sure, I can do that".
+I was really hoping that I can teach some of my favorite tricks, and that I could teach Scratch more from the designing than just coding.
+So I was really happy to do that.
-  * L: What is your favorite trick in Scratch?
+  * L: Which is your favorite trick in Scratch?
   * D: My favorite trick is <strike>taking</strike> making [sprites](https://en.wikipedia.org/wiki/Sprite_(computer_graphics)) from vector graphics, starting with *really* simple shapes.
 And then gradually making the shapes more and more complex to be things like faces and arms and legs, zombie teeths and werewolf claws.
-And also being able to take simple shapes and combine them with multiple shapes to make really cool looking animation and game characters.
+Also, being able to take simple shapes and combine them with multiple shapes to make really cool looking animations and game characters.
   * L: What is your favorite thing from Scratch?
-  * D: I think my favorite thing is being able to quickly and then add just a little bit of code to bring it to life.
+  * D: I think my favorite thing is being able to quickly do stuff and add a little coding for it to bring it to live.
-  * L: [pause] Did you had fun making it?
+  * L: (pause) Did you have fun making the book?
   * D: I had so much fun making the book...
-But the hardest part, -that i did'nt had so much fun with it-, was the animation section.
-Because sometimes it is hard to write abount an animation, you want to show how it works.
-So a lot of times i wished that i can have little videos that people could click on, more like an ebook on an kindle or an ipad.
+But the hardest part, -that I didn't have so much fun with -, was the animation section.
+Because sometimes, it is hard to write about an animation, when you want to show how it works.
+A lot of times I had wished that I have little videos which people could click on, more like an ebook, a kindle or an iPad.
-  * L: What do you find easier, learning from an book or from an video?
+  * L: What do you find easier, learning from a book or from a video?
-  * D: I like to go back and forth, so for some things i definitely find it easyier to learn from video, like making music or doing animation.
-But for doing video game stuff i found it helpful to read a little bit and follow the code rather than stopping and starting a video over and over and over again.
+  * D:I like to go back and forth to look at stuff more precisely, so for some things I definitely find it easier to learn from videos, like making for making music or doing animation.
+But for learning how to make video games I found it helpful to read a little bit and follow the code rather than stopping and starting a video over and over and over again.
-  * L: Why did you [write] especially for kids?
+  * L: Why did you (write) the book, especially for kids?
-  * D: I think kids are actually more creative than adults so i was excited that if kids have a little bit of coding and a little bit of designing experience with Scratch they can make way cooler projects than adults, [Horst enter the room] like [Horst](http://spielend-programmieren.at).
+  * D: I think kids are actually more creative than adults, so I was excited to think what would happen if kids learn a little bit of coding and a little bit of designing with Scratch they can make way cooler projects than adults, [Horst enters the room] like [Horst](http://spielend-programmieren.at).
   * Horst: Derek, why don't you get a real job?
   * L: What is the best animation you have ever done?
-  * D: Oh, that's the hardest question you have asked so far, what's the best animation you have ever done....Um, actually, probably some of the 3D animations that i did in the ninties.
-3D character animation, like .. i did an animation called clockwork orange juice that i really liked.
-[It was] about this young kids who ate a lot of junk-food and so it made them really violent.
-The would need to eat healtier so that adjust to society.
+  * D: Oh, that's the hardest question you have asked so far.
+What's the best animation you have ever done....
+Um, actually, probably some of the 3D animations that I did in the nineties.
+3D character animation, like..
+I did an animation called clockwork orange juice that I really liked.
+[The story is about] young kids who eat a lot of junk-food, and as a result, they got really violent.
+They would need to eat healthier food so that the kids could adjust to society.
   * L: What is the easiest thing to do in Scratch?
   * D: I think the easiest thing to do is to create web comics.
-You can make web comics really quickly, you could even use the built-in sprites, and then just add a little bit of code to make the charakters talk.
-Or think.
+You can make web comics really quickly, you could even use the built-in sprites, and then just add a little bit of code to make the characters talk or think.
   * L: How many kids have you taught Scratch?
-  * D: Ahhh, i don't know... i introduced Scratch to over a thousand kids just last week in [South Africa](https://youtu.be/7-pmMrL6bso), so that means way more than onethousand kids.
-Probably, um...
-When i think about it this way: every teacher that i teached Scratch to could teach 20, 30 or 100 kids.
-And i introduced [Scratch to] a lot of teachers.
-So i think 150342.
+  * D: Ahhh, I don't know...
+I introduced Scratch to over a thousand kids just last week in [South Africa](https://youtu.be/7-pmMrL6bso), so that means way more than 1000 kids.
+Um, probably...
+When I think about it this way: every teacher that I taught Scratch to could teach 20, 30 or 100 kids.
+And I introduced [Scratch to] a lot of teachers.
+So I think 150342.
 That's how many.

 <div style="float:right; margin:5px">
 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/horstjens/22412924671/in/album-72157646471853013/" title="international open magazine: Lucy and Derek Interview"><img src="https://farm6.staticflickr.com/5676/22412924671_05fa0341d9_z.jpg" width="240" height="320" alt="international open magazine: Lucy and Derek Interview"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script></div>